 Similarly, the cut-off dates for Olympic sports is 1 January, and an analysis of all 18,132 competitors in the 2008 Olympic Games showed that overall, there were more male and female competitors born in the first quarter of the year than any other quarter.

 Cut-off dates in academia show exactly the same bias.
-In the UK, cut-off dates for school starters are 31 August, so children who are born between September and January tend to be the most successful academically, in comparison with August babies who, according to a 2011 study by the Institute for Fiscal Studies, score substantially lower in national achievement tests, perform less well at GCSE level and are less likely to go to university compared to those born in September.
+In the UK, cut-off dates for school starters are 31 August, so children who are born between September and January tend to be the most successful academically, in comparison with August babies who, according to a 2011 study by the Institute for Fiscal Studies (<Sorry, this link is no longer online>), score substantially lower in national achievement tests, perform less well at GCSE level and are less likely to go to university compared to those born in September.
 Further studies carried out by the Office for National Statistics show how this academic bias can affect your career choices, with July and August babies being more likely to become bricklayers, hairdressers and train drivers, than September babies who tend to have more professional careers and are 20% more likely to attend university than their summer-born friends.

 Do the same rules apply to squash?
 Looking at the birthdates of the world’s Top 50 male and female squash, there seems to be a two-pronged effect with a third (33%) of all players were born between January and March, and another 30% being born between July and September.
 However, if you look at the English domestic junior leagues, this is where it gets interesting.
 Squash officials have done their best to reduce any potential biases (intentionally or otherwise) by not having an annual fixed cut-off date.
 According to England Squash and Racketball, the cut-off dates are not fixed in stone, but rather they change before each event, so for instance, each U13 competitor has to be under 13 “on the day of the final of that individual event” as opposed to being under 13 at the start of the year.
 As a result of this, there is a fairly equal distribution of male and female U13 players across the year, with similar results being found for other junior English squash players.